TanGentleman/screenpipe-python-client/README.md

-# screenpipe-python-client
+# Screenpipe Python Client

+Update: Open-WebUI integration is ripe for testing!
+Expect clear guides in the near future! :P

-The following is a Python client for the Screenpipe API!
-Should make it a lot easier for the community to troubleshoot/interact with the Screenpipe API more intuitively.
-The API reference in docs.md is based on the source code of https://github.com/mediar-ai/screenpipe/blob/main/screenpipe-server/src/server.rs.
-The screenpipe desktop app is not needed for this project.
+A Python client library and CLI tool for interacting with the Screenpipe API.
+This client provides an intuitive interface for developers to integrate with and test Screenpipe functionality.
+The desktop app is not needed.

 Check INSTRUCTIONS.md for a place to start!
 For Open WebUI integration, check out the files in the `open-webui-workspace` folder.

-For developers, use screenpipe_client.py as an SDK for Python integrations.
+## Features

+- Complete Python SDK for Screenpipe API integration.
+- Command-line interface for testing and troubleshooting
+- Open-WebUI integration support
+- Comprehensive API documentation based on Screenpipe's server implementation

+## Quick Start

-For instance, to check screenpipe status:
+Check screenpipe server status:
 ```bash
 cd screenpipe_python_client
 python cli.py health-check
 ```

+For developers, use screenpipe_client.py as a helpful SDK for Python integrations.
+At a low level, the API reference in docs.md is based on the source code of https://github.com/mediar-ai/screenpipe/blob/main/screenpipe-server/src/server.rs.

+### CLI Usage

 Below is the main function of cli.py.
 I made it so you can easily test out the various functions of the SDK.